tbaggett/xfgloss/README.md

 # Adding XFGloss to Your Xamarin.Forms-Based App

 Integrating XFGloss into your XF-based app is easy.
-First, add the XFGloss NuGet to your app's PCL and Android/iOS platform projects.
-Next, initialize XFGloss from each of the platform projects like so:
+First, add the XFGloss NuGet package to your app's PCL and Android/iOS platform projects.
+Next, initialize XFGloss from each of the platform projects, like so:

 **Android MainActivity.cs:**